Frojd/Frojd-Gulp/README.md

 ## License

-Frojd-Gulp is released under the MIT License.
+Fröjd-Taskrunner is released under the MIT License.